Adamskoullos/css/notes/is-where-has-pseudo-classes.md

 `is` and `where` are used in the same way however the `specificity` is treated differently.

-The highest rank item within `is` is included in the spcificity and in `where` the item they are not included:
+The highest rank item within `is` is included in the spcificity and in `where` the items are not included:

 ```css
 :is(header, main) h2 {